balena-io/docs/pages/learn/develop/multicontainer.md

 ### Labels

 In addition to the settings above, there are some balena specific labels that can be defined in the `docker-compose.yml` file.
-These provide access to certain bind mounts and environment variables without requiring you to run the container as privileged:
+These provide access to certain bind mounts and environment variables without requiring you to run the container as privileged.
+You can a detailed list of these labels on the [docker-compose.yml fields page](../../reference/supervisor/docker-compose.md#labels).

-{% include "../../.gitbook/includes/labels.md" %}

 ### Container requirements